openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    default constructor is empty.
 Otherwise, the default constructor only calls the superclass constructor with no arguments.

-A :index:`compile-time error` occurs if a default constructor is implicit but the superclass has no accessible constructor that:
+A :index:`compile-time error` occurs if a default constructor is implicit, but the superclass has no accessible constructor that:

--  takes no arguments; and
+-  Takes no argument; and
--  has no *throws* or *rethrows* clauses.
+-  Has no *throws* or *rethrows* clauses.

 .. index::
    default constructor